-- Meet with an academic advisor to develop a success plan; - Achieve a projected final score of at least 70% (cohorts graduating before April 1, 2024) or 80% (cohorts graduating after April 1, 2024); and - Be continuously enrolled or deferred if necessary.
+- Meet with an academic advisor to develop a success plan; - Achieve a projected final score of at least 70% (cohorts graduating before April 1, 2024) or 80% (cohorts graduating after April 1, 2024); and

+• Be continuously enrolled or deferred if necessary.

 The projected final score is calculated using a student's current exam and SMARTCASE averages and a projected project score that reflects the minimum submission of projects and presentations required for graduation.
-Students are able to increase their projected final score by retaking SMARTCASEs as many times as desired to improve their scores, improving their performance on subsequent exams, and submitting all projects beyond the minimum required for graduation.
+Students are able to increase their projected final score by improving their performance on subsequent exams and SMARTCASEs, and submitting all projects beyond the minimum required for graduation.
 Please note that extra credit, beyond program requirements, is not available.
 If the conditions are still not met, they will be suspended from their program.